 As for rummynose tetras, again you're talking about a "difficult" fish to keep.
 IF you can get them to settle in, they tend to thrive, but the hard part is getting them to settle in to begin with.
 Rummynose will be less tolerant of condition changes, much more prone to stress, and need extremely passive tank mates, such as the neons.
 I'm not sure I'd mix the rummynose with fiesty danios, as the stress of the chasing would be a bit much for them.

 May I make some suggestions for you to consider?
 I am considering the size of your tank, the idea that you want bright and colorful fish, peaceful enough for neons and still able to hold their own with danios (watch the danios with the neons, too).

-or Badis badis
+scarlet badis or badis badis

 marble hatchet fish (specifically the marbles due to aggression levels)

 botia loach (lots of types of botia to choose from)

 Now, my other suggestion would be to skip the neons and/or caradinals, and work with fish that are better able to hold their own with those danios.
 Here is a list of what I'd suggest based on your dainos and the size of the tank: